Green vehicle: United States

 The United States Environmental Protection Agency (EPA) is promoting the marketing of greener cars via the SmartWay program.
 The SmartWay and SmartWay Elite designation mean that a vehicle is a better environmental performer relative to other vehicles.
 This US EPA designation is arrived at by taking into account a vehicle's Air Pollution Score and Greenhouse Gas Score.
 Higher Air Pollution Scores indicate vehicles that emit lower amounts of pollutants that cause smog relative to other vehicles.
 Higher Greenhouse Gas Scores indicate vehicles that emit lower amounts of carbon dioxide and have improved fuel economy relative to other vehicles.

 To earn the SmartWay designation, a vehicle must earn at least a 6 on the Air Pollution Score and at least a 6 on the Greenhouse Gas Score, but have a combined score of at least 13.
 SmartWay Elite is given to those vehicles that score 9 or better on both the Greenhouse Gas and Air Pollution Scores.

-A Green Vehicle Marketing Alliance, in conjunction with the Oak Ridge National Laboratory (ORNL), periodically meets, and coordinates marketing efforts.